Key Takeaways

 Choose your primary priority

-Different businesses have different priorities depending on their current situation.
-A startup watching every dollar has different needs than an established contractor chasing larger bids.
-Decide which factor matters most right now: this becomes your tiebreaker when providers perform similarly.
+Different businesses have different priorities.
+A startup watching every dollar has different pressures than an established contractor chasing larger bids.
+Pick which factor matters most right now.
+It'll be your tiebreaker if two providers come out close.

-• Prioritize affordability if you're a newer business building cash reserves or operating on thin margins.
-An antique dealer in Keene with modest foot traffic or an apple orchard in Hollis working through its first retail season benefits from predictable, lower premiums over premium service features.
+• Prioritize affordability if you're building cash reserves or running on thin margins.
+An antique dealer in Keene with modest foot traffic, or an apple orchard in Hollis in its first retail season, gets more value from lower, predictable premiums than from extra service features.

 • Prioritize customer experience if your operations require frequent policy updates or fast documentation.
-A general contractor in Derry juggling multiple subcontractor certificates or a catering company in Portsmouth adding venues weekly needs responsive service more than rock-bottom rates.
+A general contractor in Derry juggling multiple subcontractor certificates, or a catering company in Portsmouth adding venues every week, needs responsive service more than the lowest rate.

 • Prioritize coverage options if your contracts demand specific general liability limits or endorsements.
 A granite supplier in Milford selling to construction firms or an HVAC company in Laconia bidding on municipal work needs policy flexibility over the cheapest quote.